 Reading the news, about lifting the ban over basant for a couple of days , with the sip of morning tea took me back to the time of delight.
 When Scattered with the bits of yellow, the sky appeared gleaming.
 The carols of ”Aai Bo-kata” exhibited the feeling of joy and the culture of Punjab at its best.
 The various types of Kites i.e ‘Patangs’ were lying and flying around us.
 The expert kite-flyers were up with their strings i.e Daur/manja.

 What is basant without Dhol ?
 What is basant without food?

 The beat of the dhols and the bhangra every time the kite went down, after being cut, was a manifestation of an era when politics had no influence over the culture.
-The day when you would try hard to compete with the fellow kite flyer to send his kite down after cutting its string in the air.
-Yellow would be the colour of the day and the blossoming flowers would witness the liveliness of the people.
+Yellow would be the color of the day and the blossoming flowers would witness the liveliness of the people.

 Thus I appreciate this good news from ‘Takht-e-Lahore’ as the ban over it was useless and the Government should allow the kite-flying ‘with the restrictions‘ as happiness lies in rolling out happiness.